Credit Saint

 - Monthly fee

-You can read our full methodology to learn more about how we compared different lenders and chose our top picks.
+You can read our full methodology to learn more about how we compared different credit repair companies and chose our top picks.
 While our picks may be Authorized Partners that compensate us, this does not affect our recommendations or evaluations.

 Jump into our guides and start learning

-Having a credit score under 600 can hinder your financial goals, whether you’re trying to buy a new home or finance a car.
-Improving your credit score isn’t something that happens overnight, but with the help of credit repair companies, you can save time.
+Having a lower credit score can hinder your financial goals, whether you’re trying to buy a new home or finance a car.
+Improving your credit score isn’t something that happens overnight, but with the help of credit repair companies, you can save some time and effort.

-This guide covers everything you need to know about credit repair, including how credit repair works, when to choose credit repair vs. credit counseling and tips for avoiding scams.
-We also share key insights on how to repair your credit independently and provide practical strategies to improve your financial habits.
+This guide covers everything you need to know about credit repair, including how credit repair works, when to choose credit repair versus credit counseling, some tips for avoiding scams and how you can repair your credit by yourself.

-Jump to insightYou can repair your credit independently by reviewing your credit reports, disputing inaccuracies and adopting healthier financial habits.
+Jump to insightYou can repair your credit by yourself by reviewing your credit reports, disputing inaccuracies and adopting healthier financial habits.

-Doing credit repair yourself is a lot of legwork, especially if you’re struggling with identity theft or have multiple marks to dispute.
-We suggest hiring a credit repair company if you have multiple and varied disputes.
+Doing credit repair yourself is a lot of work, especially if you’re struggling with identity theft or have multiple marks to dispute.
+Hiring a credit repair company can be helpful if you have multiple and varied disputes.

 The most common derogatory marks targeted during credit repair include:

-Credit bureaus must send a notice of any corrections made to your report.
+Credit repair companies will then confirm that the negative or inaccurate marks have been removed.
+Note that credit bureaus must send a notice of any corrections made to your report.
 Sometimes, a deleted dispute can reappear on your credit reports if the lender proves its claim is valid.
 If you find a derogatory mark reinserted on your credit reports, you can dispute it again.

 Federal regulation for credit repair

 Federal laws make it illegal for credit repair companies to make false claims.
-The credit repair industry is also regulated by state governments.
-Most states require credit repair agencies to be bonded and insured.
+The credit repair industry is also regulated by state governments, and most states require credit repair agencies to be bonded and insured.
 Some states also require them to have a licensed attorney on staff.

-If you believe a credit reporting agency or one of your creditors has violated the Fair Credit Reporting Act (FCRA), you should submit a consumer report to the Consumer Financial Protection Bureau.
+If you believe a credit reporting agency or one of your creditors has violated the Fair Credit Reporting Act (FCRA), you should submit a consumer report to the Consumer Financial Protection Bureau (CFPB).

 A credit repair company can help your credit score, but not all companies are the same.
 It is essential to work with legitimate companies that improve your credit each month.